3️⃣ White-box Methods

 all_vert_scores = np.zeros((n_layers, n_heads, n_sentences))

-# Extract attention matrix
+# Free attention memory

 # Compute kurtosis for each head (over sentences dimension)